Medals and Prizes

 The Henry L. Michel Award in Civil Engineering

-Established by the Columbia Engineering School Alumni Association in memory of Henry M. Michel ’49, who built Parsons Brinkerhoff and MacDonald into one of the world’s leading engineering companies.
-A certificate and cash prize is presented annually by the Department of Civil Engineering and Engineering Mechanics to a student or group of students in the Civil Engineering Department who demonstrate outstanding promise of leadership and professional achievement in civil and construction engineering.
+Established by the Columbia Engineering School Alumni Association in memory of Henry M. Michel'49, S.P.S., who built Parsons Brinkerhoff and MacDonald into one of the world’s leading engineering companies.
+A certificate and a cash prize are presented annually by the Department of Civil Engineering and Engineering Mechanics to a student or group of students in the Civil Engineering Department who demonstrate outstanding promise of leadership and professional achievement in civil and construction engineering.
 The award is in support of a project with emphasis on the construction industry in which the students participate.

 Paul Michelman Award for Exemplary Service to the Computer Science Department